tschannes/tschannes.github.com/_posts/2014-12-15-inhalte-fuer-ueberall.md

 > Of course, in order to layer content, that content needs to be structured--written and stored in such a way that parts can be exposed and parts hidden.

-Mobile ist eine Art Inhalte zu entwerfen, sagt Karen McGrane:
+Mobile ist eine Art Inhalte zu entwerfen, schreibt die Autorin des Buches 'Content Strategy for Mobile', Karen McGrane:

 > What I do advocate is that organizations use mobile as a lense to help them improve all their content.
 Here's a chance to edit your content to be more concise and written more clearly (that's not 'writing for mobile,' however--that's just good writing).
 Karen McGrane